mkwozniak/mangofogunity/README.md

 https://github.com/insominx/TasharenFogOfWar

 I'm using this for a 2D game I'm developing for fun.
 Maybe someone else will also find it useful.
-Here's a screen shot example scene in the project using some art from opengameart and the Tilemap system.
+Here's a screen shot from the included example scene using some art from opengameart and the Tilemap system.

 ![MangoFog2D Preview](https://i.imgur.com/o4MgGTB.png)

 ### Features